casey-c/FilterTheSpire/README.md

 ## Other Mods

-Feel free to check out some of my other (Github exclusive) mods!
+Feel free to check out some of my other (currently Github exclusive) mods!

 * [InfoMod](https://github.com/casey-c/spiretool-infomod) - display A20 monster AI patterns, potion chances, and other hidden aspects of the game in a user friendly set of overlays
 * [BetterPaths](https://github.com/casey-c/sts_betterpaths) - highlight your map and plan your route in an all new style of path planning.
 Easily track which nodes you wish to travel to in the future, and which ones to avoid.